Holy Mountain of China-Fanjingshan: An Island of metamorphic sea karst

 Photo-theatlantic.com

 The spectacular views from the mountain are breathtaking.
-Visitors come here in search of peace, and spirituality.
+Visitors come here in search of peace and spirituality.
 There are three summits in the region.
 The highest of the three is the Golden Summit on Mount Fenghuang at 2,572 meters above sea level.
-The second in line is the Old Golden Summit at a height of 2493 m. it also features a temple dedicated to Buddha Dipamkara.
+The second in line is the Old Golden Summit at a height of 2493 m.
+It also features a temple dedicated to Buddha Dipamkara.
 The third one is known as the New Golden Summit or Red Clouds Golden Summit at an altitude of 2336 meters.

 Fanjingshan